Roee-87/succinct_take_home/README.md

 ## Notes

-The coding task took approximately two hours and the README write up took abou 30 minutes.
+The coding task took approximately two hours and the README write up took about 30 minutes.